Tutorial - Running FL XGBoost with OctaiPipe#

 import numpy as np

-assert len(devices), "Please update the devices variable with the list of devices you'll be running on"
+assert len(devices), "Please update the config file with the list of devices you'll be running on.
+Then run the python cell above, to extract the device lists. "

 ! mkdir -p configs/datasets/devices/